-Fort Walton Beach Burglary of a Structure Lawyer
+Fort Walton Beach Burglary of a Structure Attorney

-As I said on the other burglary pages, if the police call you, come by your work, or knock on your door and want to question you about your involvement in a burglary, the best advice I can give you is to politely tell them that you have nothing to say to them without a Fort Walton Beach burglary lawyer present.
+If the police call you, come by your work, or knock on your door and want to question you about your involvement in a Burglary, the best advice I can give you is to politely tell them that you have nothing to say to them without your attorney present.
 Police officers will use different tactics to try and get you to talk to them.
 They will act like they are your friend.
 They will tell you they just want “your side of the story.”
 Don’t fall for this nonsense.
-They are contacting you because they think you are guilty, and they want to put you in prison.
+They are contacting you because they think you are guilty and they want to put you in prison.
 If you talk to them and incriminate yourself, you are doing their job for them.

-(1) I will call the law enforcement officer who is hassling you and tell them that you are represented by a lawyer and you won’t be speaking to them without me being present.
-That should shut them up and get them to leave you alone.
+I will call the law enforcement officer who is contacting you and tell them that you are represented by an attorney and you won’t be speaking to them without me present.

 Burglary of a Structure under Florida Law